gmosdk/ios/iOS9_Guide.md

 ```

-The plist changes should look like after change
+The plist changes should look like this

 ![](images/ios9_changes.png)